Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 .. note::

    The JPEG standard does not actually store colorspace information.
-So if something other than sRGB is used, then the driver will have to set that information explicitly.
+So if something other than sRGB is used, then the woke driver will have to set that information explicitly.
 Effectively ``V4L2_COLORSPACE_JPEG`` can be considered to be an abbreviation for ``V4L2_COLORSPACE_SRGB``, ``V4L2_XFER_FUNC_SRGB``, ``V4L2_YCBCR_ENC_601``